arm-developer-tools/windowsperf/wperf-scripts/tests/README.md

 * [ustress test environment](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/merge_requests/327#ustress-test-environment) section for more details.
 * !327+, !330+ and !339+.

+## Testing sampling feature with native CPython

+We've added `cpython` test bench.
+It's located in `wperf-scripts/tests/`.
+It allows us to build CPython (in debug mode) from sources, run and test `wperf` sampling of CPython binary `python_d.exe`.
+This regression tests improve our overall testing strategy.

+This test bench is composed of:
+- `wperf-scripts/tests/cpython` - [CPython](https://github.com/python/cpython) git submodule pointing to specific SHA we use for testing.
+Use `git submodule update --init --recursive` command to "pull" this submodule.
+- `pytest` test cases prefixed with `wperf_cli_cpython_`.
+For example:
+    - `wperf_cli_cpython_bench_test.py` - will build CPython from sources (first build may take few minutes, second is under 30 sec).
+    - `wperf_cli_cpython_dep_record_test.py` - will run sampling with `wperf record` on CPython `python_d.exe` executable.

+Note: `pytest` calls tests in alphabetical order so first "build test" has _bench_ in name and dependent test files are prefixed with _dep_.

 ## Testing directory structure

 In below test directory we've added locally `wperf.exe`.